Swirrl/grafter-docs/_tutorials/921_pipeline.md

 {% endhighlight %}

 ![Swap Screenshot](/assets/921_pipeline_10.png)

+It's important to remember that finally, **we want an RDF graph so we have to build, here, RDF type!**

 We have changed a lot of things, but each transformation is easy to understand and what is important is that you can apply easily different transofrmations to each column.